sohmxdd/LuminaScope-Lite/README.md

 “Somewhere, something incredible is waiting to be known.”
 — Carl Sagan

-LuminaScope Lite merges that curiosity with code — blending astronomy, machine learning, and design into one project.
+LuminaScope Lite merges that curiosity with code — blending astronomy, machine learning, and design into one unified mission.